Jvsdsilva/DbOpenFoodFacts/README.md

-# Query the Open Food Facts database
+# Query the Open Food Facts database by console

 This program allows you to query the Open Food Facts database to retrieve food, compare it and offer the user a healthier substitute.
 You may choose between two questions, you’ll type the number that suits you.